supreetgulavani/RISCV_ISA_Simulator_ece586_final_project/README.md

     `make release` : Build without debug info printed to the console

     `make clean`   : Build gets cleaned i.e rm -rf

+    `make step`   : Build with ability to step through instructions

+    `make breakpoint`   : Build with ability to create multiple breakpoints (runtime)

 - You should now have the executable named `ece586_isa_simulator` in the top directory.
 - Run it as follows: